systemli/userli/README.md

 This app brings custom commands:

-    usrmgmt:munin:account          # Return number of account to munin usrmgmt:munin:alias            # Return number of aliases to munin usrmgmt:munin:voucher          # Return number of vouchers to munin usrmgmt:registration:mail      # Send a registration mail to a user usrmgmt:report:weekly          # Send weekly report to all admins usrmgmt:reservednames:import   # Import reserved names from stdin or file usrmgmt:users:check            # Check if user is present usrmgmt:users:mailcrypt        # Get MailCrypt values for user usrmgmt:users:quota            # Get quota of user if set usrmgmt:users:remove           # Removes all mailboxes from deleted users usrmgmt:voucher:create         # Create voucher for a specific user usrmgmt:voucher:unlink         # Remove connection between vouchers and accounts after 3 months
+    app:munin:account          # Return number of account to munin app:munin:alias            # Return number of aliases to munin app:munin:voucher          # Return number of vouchers to munin app:registration:mail      # Send a registration mail to a user app:report:weekly          # Send weekly report to all admins app:reservednames:import   # Import reserved names from stdin or file app:users:check            # Check if user is present app:users:mailcrypt        # Get MailCrypt values for user app:users:quota            # Get quota of user if set app:users:remove           # Removes all mailboxes from deleted users app:voucher:create         # Create voucher for a specific user app:voucher:unlink         # Remove connection between vouchers and accounts after 3 months

 Get more information about each command by running: